-Workflow is running and has created a job, but not all details have been recorded.
-When these workflows finish running, the resulting jobs will move to the “Closed” or “Failed” page.
+The workflow is running and has created a job, but not all details have been recorded.

 Jobs that did not complete are considered failed and may require further action.
 Failures typically occur due to errors in the workflow.
 The job will list the step(s) where an error occurred.